 Texas Sky Band

 What started as a casual jam session between friends grew into a traditional bluegrass band in 2011.
 Over the months, that traditional group became the eclectic American sound that is Texas Sky.
-Whether it’s a traditional gospel song or a Beatles favorite, Texas Sky pulls from the varied experiences of each member and creates their own style and musicality for any song to create a vibrant live performance of well known and loved songs.
+Whether it’s a traditional Bluegrass or Country song or a Beatles favorite, Texas Sky pulls from the varied experiences of each member and creates their own style and musicality for any song to create a vibrant live performance of well known and loved songs.

 |6/13/20||Greenwood Store||5-8 pm; 1714 County Road 2740 Greenwood, TX; 940-466-3000.
 We will be playing under the pavilion outside; so you can listen as long as you wish while picking up your food.
 They serve some of the best catfish and homemade pie you have ever tasted!
 Hope to see you there!|

 |7/11/20||Blue Ostrich Winery||2-6 pm; 5611 FM 2382, Saint Jo, TX 76265;(940) 995.3100.
 Come on out and see the beautiful setting, enjoy some wine, learn about their wine club and guest house, and enjoy some live music!|

 |10/17/2020||Red's Yard||8-11 pm; 410 N Bell Ave, Denton, TX 76209; (940) 218-2981.
 Red's Yard has great comfort food straight from their kitchen, lots of games, picnic tables, comfy chairs, and plenty of shade.
 20 beers are on tap.
 Hope to see you there!|